SerhiiMart/Coursera-HTML-CSS-and-Javascript-for-Web-Developers/README.md

 For deletion or renaming.
-Need to clean thig up sometime.
+Need to clean this up sometime.

+Clone first.